-The RC's main responsibility is to assist the Board in establishing a formal and transparent process for developing policies on executive remuneration and development.
-The RC also reviews remuneration packages and service terms of individual Directors and each of the CEOs of the Group's business divisions.
-When carrying out its duties, the RC reviews and makes recommendations on the remuneration framework for the Board and key management personnel, for endorsement by the Board.
-The RC also oversees the framework for remuneration policies and systems of the Company.
+The RC is guided by written Terms of Reference, which are approved by the Board.
+The Terms of Reference clearly set out the authority and duties of the RC.
+The RC's main responsibility is to assist the Board in establishing a formal and transparent process for developing policies on executive remuneration and for fixing the remuneration packages of individual directors.
+The RC reviews and recommends to the Board, remuneration packages and service terms of individual Directors and each of the CEOs of the Group's business divisions.
+When carrying out its duties, the RC also reviews and makes recommendations, for endorsement by the Board, on the remuneration framework which covers all other aspects of remuneration including salaries, allowances, performance bonuses, grant of share awards and incentives.